zaiisao/Documentation/en/Recording/product_recording.md

 title: Agora On-premise Recording Overview
 description:
 platform: Linux
-updatedAt: Wed Apr 29 2020 08:44:52 GMT+0800 (CST)
+updatedAt: Thu Jul 09 2020 02:31:38 GMT+0800 (CST)
 ---
 # Agora On-premise Recording Overview
-<div class="alert note">Note: <br>If you do not want to prepare server resources, Agora recommends using <a href="https://docs.agora.io/en/cloud-recording/product_cloud_recording?platform=Linux">Agora Cloud Recording</a>, which enables you to record voice/video calls and interactive broadcasts on your cloud storage through RESTful APIs.  </div>
+<div class="alert note">Note: <br>If you do not want to prepare server resources, Agora recommends using <a href="https://docs.agora.io/en/cloud-recording/product_cloud_recording?platform=Linux">Agora Cloud Recording</a>, which enables you to record voice/video calls and interactive streaming on your cloud storage through RESTful APIs.  </div>

-The Agora On-premise Recording SDK is a component provided by Agora to record and save voice calls, video calls, and interactive broadcasts on your server.
+The Agora On-premise Recording SDK is a component provided by Agora to record and save voice calls, video calls, and live interactive streaming on your server.
 The Agora On-premise Recording SDK is compatible with the Agora Native SDK v1.7.0+ and the Agora Web SDK v1.12.0+.

 For example, a user can either attend an online course at the time of the course or watch the recorded course later; made possible by the Agora On-premise Recording SDK being deployed at the server by the online course provider.